logzio/logzio-docker/README.md

 You can also filter the containers for which the logs/stats are forwarded with:

-* `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.
+* `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.`
-* `--matchByImage REGEXP`: forward logs/stats only for the containers whose image matches the given REGEXP.
+* `--matchByImage REGEXP`: forward logs/stats only for the containers whose image matches the given REGEXP.`
-* `--skipByName REGEXP`: do not forward logs/stats for the containers whose name matches the given REGEXP.
+* `--skipByName REGEXP`: do not forward logs/stats for the containers whose name matches the given REGEXP.`
-* `--skipByImage REGEXP`: do not forward logs/stats for the containers whose image matches the given REGEXP.
+* `--skipByImage REGEXP`: do not forward logs/stats for the containers whose image matches the given REGEXP.`

+You can also set your Logz.io token and zone with the following environment variables:

+* `LOGZIO_TOKEN = <token>`
+* `LOGZIO_ZONE = <zone> `

 ### Running container in a restricted environment.
 Some environments(such as Google Compute Engine) does not allow to access the docker socket without special privileges.
 You will get EACCES(`Error: read EACCES`) error if you try to run the container.